Azrailkimdir/Aviation-Data-Project/README.md

 The goal of this phase is to transform collected ADS-B telemetry into meaningful aviation insights.

-## Planned Areas of Analysis

-- Aircraft Traffic Analysis Around Ankara
+✅ Analysis #1 Aircraft Activity by Time of Day

-- Aircraft Type Distribution Analysis
+🎯 Analysis #2 Aircraft Type Distribution Analysis

-- Flight Altitude Analysis
+⏳ Analysis #3 Flight Altitude Analysis

-- Aircraft Activity by Time of Day
-- Traffic Density Visualization
+⏳ Analysis #4 Traffic Density Visualization

-- Aircraft Route Analysis
+⏳ Analysis #5 Aircraft Route Analysis
-- Python-Based Aviation Analytics
-- ADS-B Data Visualization Dashboards
-- OpenSky Network Contribution Metrics

 ---